- December 10, 2018

 You can determine the daily budget in advance and you don’t need to pay any more money than what you have calculated the estimate for the average CPC for the keywords selected for targeting.

-The picture you see in the screenshot can provide you with an estimate for CPC for each single keyword.
+The picture you see in the screenshot can provide you with an estimate for CPC for every single keyword.

 SEO: SEO cost is indirect so you cannot get onto the first page but you need to pay for the SEO services if you yourself cannot do it.